gStarhigh/pro2/README.md

 - The countdown resets as it should when the player moves to the next question.
 - The timer color gets red when the timer is at 5 seconds or lower.
 - The user cannot play without a username.
-- The play again button does not reset the username.
 - The buttons gets disabled when the timer reaches 0, and the user cannot answer.
 - The buttons gets disabled when the user has clicked an answer.
 - The buttons gets enabled when the user clicks the next question button.
+- The correct message gets displayed when the game is finished according to the amount of correct answers the user got.
+- The play again button does not reset the username.
+- The play again button resets the questions and the score.
 ---
 ## Code validation
 - All code on the site has been validated, HTML,CSS & JavaScript, by use of the W3C validator and Jshint.